End grains are difficult to deal with when working with wood, especially if you aren’t properly educated and prepared to deal with this issue.

 So, what are the end grains of wood, why finishing them is important, and how to seal them correctly?
 I will be discussing all these and more in the following article…

-What is the End Grains of Wood?
+What are the End Grains of Wood?

 End grains of wood are the exposed surfaces of a tree’s trunk, branches, or roots.